 Key facts about the project:

-• The actual data center footprint will be a fraction of the total area – with the current plan for phase 1 to take approximately 2,000 acres – with any undeveloped property preserved as open space supporting wildlife corridors, continued grazing, and significant separation from the Great Salt Lake.
+• The actual data center footprint will be a fraction of the total area – with the current plan for phase 1 to take only approximately 5% of all project area acres – with any undeveloped property preserved as open space supporting wildlife corridors, continued grazing, and significant separation from the Great Salt Lake.
 For context, Salt Lake City sits closer to the Great Salt Lake than the proposed data center will.

 • The project is being developed by a partnership that includes O'Leary Digital Utah Development Co., LLC, in coordination with state and local stakeholders.

-• The development team has committed to fund ALL public infrastructure within the project area, plus $16.2 million in up-front funding to Box Elder County to offset initial impacts on county budget for essential services such as law enforcement and fire during the initial construction phase.
+• The development team has committed to fund ALL public infrastructure within the project area, plus $16.2 million in up-front funding to Box Elder County to offset initial impacts on county budget for essential services such as law enforcement and fire personal and equipment during the initial construction phase.

 • Power for the campus will be produced entirely on-site through newly constructed, stand-alone generation facility.
 The campus will not draw from the existing electric grid and will not raise power costs for Utah residents.